 - 2.3.11 With the exception of the Settle to Carlisle Railway, the village is not part of a Conservation Area, although it contains a number of 19th-century sandstone buildings of some architectural interest and has been considered for designation previously: 'The Council has a statutory duty to determine whether there are areas of special architectural or historic interest in the District that would be best preserved or enhanced by designation as a conservation area (s69 Planning (Listed Buildings and Conservation Areas) Act 1990).
 There are four settlements that the Council has agreed to consider for possible conservation area designation Kaber; Renwick; Langwathby and Lazonby.
 We will also consider the possibility of other settlements if we consider that they may meet designation criteria.'
 (EDC Management of Conservation Areas SPD 2011, 13).
-The Council currently does not have a Conservation Officer (contracting on some support from South Lakeland) and, therefore the situation is unlikely to change without stimulus from the residents.
-[RA6] - 2.3.12 Within the parish there are also a number of areas covered by Tree Preservation Orders, although the approach to designation seems to be inconsistent.[RA7]
+The Council has not had a Conservation Officer prior to August 2017 and, consequently, has previously been reliant upon advice contracted-in from other sources. - 2.3.12 Within the parish there are also a number of areas covered by Tree Preservation Orders, although the approach to designation has been inconsistent.